News release from Kroger Central Division:

 One of 24 winners in the multi-state operating division; 366 national winners in 2014

-(September 22, 2014) – Kroger Central Division announced today that Anna Bauer of Fort Wayne, Indiana received a Kroger Scholars scholarship of $1,000.
-Anna is the daughter of Christina Bauer, an associate at our Kroger store in Fort Wayne, Indiana.
-Anna is a freshman at Indiana State University majoring in nursing.
+(September 22, 2014) – Kroger Central Division announced today that Emma Bloom of New Haven, Indiana received a Kroger Scholars scholarship of $1,000.
+Emma is the daughter of John Bloom, a store manager at our Kroger store in New Haven, Indiana.
+Emma is a sophomore at Ball State University.

 A company-wide program of The Kroger Co.
 Foundation, Kroger Scholars is open to children of associates in the Kroger family of stores who have two years of service and work at least 1,000 hours per year.
 For the 2014-2015 school year 366 students across the nation will receive awards.
 Funds can be used at any accredited two or four-year college, university or vocational program.
 Scholarship America, a leading national scholarship manager, selected recipients based on a broad range of criteria including scholastic performance, work experience, extra-curricular and volunteer activities and a personal statement of goals and aspirations.
 Financial need was not a consideration.
 No one from The Kroger Co. participated in the selection process.